AtaErnam/CS412_Project/README.md

 - **Feature Impact**: Analysis of how different features influence the model's predictions.
 - **Model Tuning and Evaluation**: Insights from hyperparameter tuning and their impact on model performance.

-- **Clustering**
-    - We employed K-means clustering for a different approach.
+- **Clustering**: We employed K-means clustering for a different approach.
 The data was first scaled to standardize the feature space, and then K-Means was applied to identify clusters between prompts and key-words.
-    - Silhouette Score: 0.24
+  *Silhouette Score: 0.24

 (Supporting figures and tables will be included upon availability.)